-- Signatures: All life insurance applications require the signature of the proposed insured.
+Signatures: All life insurance applications require the signature of the proposed insured.

-- A release form – Most policies require the proposed insured to sign a consent form to release his/her medical information.
+  - A release form: Most life insurance policies require the proposed insured to sign a consent form to release his/her medical information.

   - Phone interview: After submitting an application, the life insurance company will contact the proposed insured for a confidential phone interview to review the application’s accuracy.

   - A medical exam: After applying, most life insurance policies require the proposed insured to take a medical exam.
 The medical examiner will check the insured’s ID to ensure identity and will ask the insured many of the same questions from the application to verify answers.

   - Insurable interest: In order for someone to purchase life insurance on someone else, life insurance companies require insurable interest.
 Insurable interest means there has to be financial dependence.
 For example, spouses rely on one another’s income for their standard of living.
-Your neighbor does not have a financial interest in your life and could not buy life insurance on you.
+In contrast, your neighbor does not have a financial interest in your life and could not buy life insurance on you.